Harryg22/SOMUP-Artefact/SOMUP Proposal.md

 Replace this text.
 Note: please use APA referencing as standard.

 # Project development
-Replace this text.
-Explain how your project will work from a user's perspective.
-Imagine someone who has never used or heard your software before and is approaching it for the first time.
+The project will be an application that allows someone with a controller to play melodies and build chords using synthesis.

 ## What do you anticipate them to hear?
-Your text here
+They will hear a fairly basic Synth that responds to the users input controller data.

 ## How will they interact with your software?
-Your text here
+They will interact with my software by using the controllers various buttons, triggers and analog sticks.
+- May also feature a GUI with customizable synth parameters

 ## What unique features does your software offer them?
-Your text here
+My software will provide a new interface for interacting with virtual instruments, circumventing MIDI controllers.

 # List the input sources you will be using

 For example:
+- Real-time input for a controller

-- Audio file input
+  -  Possible audio file input
-- Real-time input
+  -  Possible Manual GUI input
-- Synthetic sources
-- Other (specify here)

 # List the output sources you will be using

 For example:

-- Audio file output
 - Real-time audio output
-- Other (e.g the software emits control data)
+ - Possible Control Data Output

 # List how you will enable real-time control

 For example:

-- SuperCollider GUI
+- MAX MSP GUI
-- Open Sound Control (OSC)
-- MIDI
-- Other (please specify)
+- Human Interface Object in Max MSP